wrroberts/wrroberts.github.io/index.md

 {% include section.html header="Teaching" %}

-I have formal teaching experience from Washington State University for courses in _Introductory Biology_, _Introductory Botany_, and _Systematic Botany_.
-My responsibilities included laboratory instruction and lecturing, curriculum development and course design, laboratory prep, writing quizzes and exams, performing course assessments, and providing office hours.
+I have formal teaching experience from Washington State University for laboratory courses in _Introductory Biology_, _Introductory Botany_, and _Systematic Botany_.
+My responsibilities included laboratory instruction and lecturing, curriculum development and syllabus design, laboratory prep, writing quizzes and exams, performing course assessments, and providing office hours.
 I also pursued professional development opportunities and coursework to improve my college teaching skills.
-My goals as an instructor are to foster intellectual growth, curiosity, and creative thinking in my students.
+My goals as an instructor are to foster intellectual growth, curiosity about the natural world, and creative thinking in my students.

 I began my interest in education as an undergraduate teaching assistant and supplemental instructor at Whitworth Universrity for courses in _General Biology_, _Plant Biology_, and _Genetics_.
 I provided laboratory instruction, organized and led study sessions, and created study guides and worksheets to aid student learning.